On Fukaya categories and prequantization bundles: Comparison

 In particular, the functor $\Psi : \cO_G[M_G^{-1}] \to \cMod (\cD_G)$ is an embedding. \end{prop} \begin{proof} It follows from Lemma \ref{lemma commutative diagram for fully faithfulness} that the diagram in the Proposition is commutative if we consider the map

-which sends a Reeb chord $\gamma$ of length $(k + (b-a) + (\varepsilon_n - \varepsilon_m))$ to $t^{k+(b-a)} \otimes \pi(\gamma)$ (more precisely, when $\gamma$ is degenerate, to $t^{k+(b-a)} \otimes \alpha$ where $\alpha$ is the differential form corresponding to the Poincaré dual of the stable manifold of $\pi(\gamma)$).
+which sends a Reeb chord $\gamma$ of length $(k + (b-a) + (\varepsilon_n - \varepsilon_m))$ to $t^{k+(b-a)} \otimes \pi(\gamma)$ (more precisely, when $\gamma$ is degenerate, to $t^{k+(b-a)} \otimes \alpha$ where $\alpha$ is the singular cochain corresponding to the stable manifold of $\pi(\gamma)$).
 It remains to argue that the latter map is a quasi-isomorphism.
 First observe that this map is a bijection on generators.
 Then, if $\La_i \ne \La_j$, the differential on both sides is just $0$, because in this case any curve contributing to the differential strictly increases the filtration.
-Finally, if $\La_i=\La_j$, then the statement is the comparison between Morse and de Rham complexes.
+Finally, if $\La_i=\La_j$, then the statement is the comparison between Morse and singular cochain complexes.
 The result follows. \end{proof}